J4SSGG/MkvM/README.md

 ```
 ## Replacements File

 This file is a simple text file with the values you want to remove from the track names.
-There are some details to keep in mind (the app already does this for you, but it's good to know):
+There are some details to keep in mind:

 - The file is read line by line as-is, so each line is a different value to remove.